RebelGuy/chat-mate/projects/server/readme.md

 - `CHANNEL_ID`: The channel ID of the livestream user.
 - `TWITCH_CLIENT_ID`: The client ID for twitch auth (from https://dev.twitch.tv/console/apps).
 - `TWITCH_CLIENT_SECRET`: The client secret for twitch auth.
-- `TWITCH_ACCESS_TOKEN`: The access token retrieved from `yarn auth:twitch:debug` or `yarn auth:twitch:release`.
-This is required only when running the server for the first time, or when prompted.
-- `TWITCH_REFRESH_TOKEN`: The refresh token retrieved from `yarn auth:twitch:debug` or `yarn auth:twitch:release`.
-This is required only when running the server for the first time, or when prompted.
 - `TWITCH_CHANNEL_NAME`: The Twitch channel's name from which we should connect (must have at least moderator permissions).
 - `DATABASE_URL`: The connection string to the MySQL database that Prisma should use. **Please ensure you append `?pool_timeout=30&connect_timeout=30` to the connection string (after the database name)** to prevent timeouts during busy times.
 More options can be found at https://www.prisma.io/docs/concepts/database-connectors/mysql
   - The local database connection string for the debug database is `mysql://root:root@localhost:3306/chat_mate_debug?connection_limit=5&pool_timeout=30&connect_timeout=30`